 Your agreement needs to spell out money movement between you and the manager.
 Define any initial funding requirements to establish the management relationship and maintenance reserves.
 Specify when and how you’ll make additional contributions if needed.

-What Risk and Compliance Clauses Are Important?
+Important Risk and Compliance Clauses

 Risk and compliance clauses protect both parties from liability and keep operations legally compliant.
 While often overlooked during contract negotiations, these provisions can prevent costly problems when issues arise with tenants, properties, or regulatory agencies.